faceyspacey/redux-first-router/docs/low-level-api.md

 The `basename` and `strict` arguments default to the value passed the last time `connectRoutes` was called.
 The `basename` argument works the same way as the one passed to `routesMap`.
 `actionToPath` does not apply any `basename` transformation.
-The `strict` option allows an optional trailing delimiter to match.
+When `strict` is `true`, the presence or absence of a trailing slash is required to match the route path.

 You will need the `routesMap` you made, which you can import from where you created it or you can get any time from your store.